astronomer/docs/astro/connect-aws.md

 Use this document to learn how you can grant Astro cluster and its Deployments access to your external AWS resources.

-Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to AWS through an Airflow connection.
+Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to AWS through an Apache Airflow® connection.
 If your cloud restricts IP addresses, you can add the external IPs of your Deployment or cluster to an AWS resource's allowlist.

 If you have stricter security requirements, you can [create a private connection](#create-a-private-connection-between-astro-and-aws) to AWS in a few different ways.